What is RURS?

 We offer abstract and poster workshops leading up to the symposium.
-Dates and times will be announced both on this website and through other forms of advertisement.
-Please visit the Presentation Guidelines and Workshops page for more information.
+Please visit the Presentation Guidelines and Workshops page for more information on dates and time.

 Will I automatically be accepted to participate in RURS?

-You will be accepted as long as your research mentor approves your abstract.
-Once you submit, your mentor will receive an email asking them to approve the abstract.
+Space is limited.
+The Grand Hall can only fit about 100 posters per session.
+You will be accepted as long as space allows and your research mentor approves your abstract or if your exhibition registration abstract represents original research, design or creative work.
+Once you submit, your mentor will receive an email asking them to approve the abstract (poster session only).
 Please consult your mentor in advance of the abstract deadline to ensure that it will be accepted.